Abuja Digital Studio · Est. 2018

 Developer documentation

-Turns your WordPress site into a full-featured mobile app backend — JWT auth, remote config, feature flags, push notifications, crash reporting, analytics, and more.
+Turns your WordPress site into a full-featured mobile app backend with JWT + social auth, remote config, feature flags, push notifications via Expo + FCM + APNS, push campaigns with frequency capping, crash reporting, telemetry, an app builder (brand, navigation, homescreen), deep links, content sync, and cross-plugin bridges.

 01 · Overview